‘DWTS’ Spoilers: Second Elimination Will Occur During Disney Night Extravaganza

 Johnny Weir and Britt Stewart will Rumba to “Reflection” from Mulan.

 Live votes will occur each week only during the live broadcast in the EDT/CDT time zones.
-Fans from all time zones may also vote during this period as well.
+Fans from all time zones may vote during this period as well.
 The live vote combined with the judges’ scores will be revealed during the broadcast and will result in the elimination of one couple.